 - Profanity: Rating boards typically consider the profanity content of a game, and the severity of the profanity used when judging game rating.

-In North America: Entertainment Software Rating Board (ESRB)
+go to link In North America: Entertainment Software Rating Board (ESRB)

 The ERSB is self-regulatory.
 That means that the rating system used is not determined by any state or local government.
 However, it cannot honestly be claimed that there is no political influence in the rating process.
 Special interest groups, watchdog organizations, and politicians interested in appealing to those organizations often attempt to legislate or influence the ESRB.
 Fortunately, the First Amendment places some constraints on government interference with the free distribution of creative works.
 Because ESRB is fundamentally a US organization, it typically complies with US free speech standards.